DepressedBunnys/GBF-Timers/V2/README.md

 19. Fixed a bug where the system would give the wrong IDs.
 20. Fixed a bug that would stop the session info from running.
 21. Fixed a bug where the time would be negative if the break time was larger than the session duration
+22. Fixed no embed colour for the timer info command

 GBF Timers is now available for public use and the source code is now open source.